fireflysemantics/validator/README.md

 ## Use

+The [Typedoc](https://fireflysemantics.github.io/validator/) for each decorator contains usage examples.

 Use the [Stackblitz Starter Demo](https://stackblitz.com/edit/typescript-2rlubt?file=GreaterThanCheck.ts) for experimentation.

-See the [Tutorials](https://github.com/fireflysemantics/validator#tutorials) and [Typedoc](https://fireflysemantics.github.io/validator/) for more detailed use case examples.
+See the [Tutorials](https://github.com/fireflysemantics/validator#tutorials) and [Typedoc](https://fireflysemantics.github.io/validator/) for more detailed use API and use case examples.

-The [Typedoc](https://fireflysemantics.github.io/validator/) for each decorator contains usage examples.

 ```
 import { ok } from 'assert';